helm/charts/stable/mongodb/README.md

 ```
 ## Production settings and horizontal scaling

-The [values-production.yaml](values-production.yaml) file consists a configuration to deploy a scalable MongoDB deployment for production environments.
+The [values-production.yaml](values-production.yaml) file consists a configuration to deploy a scalable and high-available MongoDB deployment for production environments.
 We recommend that you base your production configuration on this template and adjust the parameters appropriately.

 ```console
 $ curl -O https://raw.githubusercontent.com/kubernetes/charts/master/stable/mongodb/values-production.yaml